hexetia/mlbadmin/README.md

 members to the movement.
 Various activities, such as meetings of occupants, needed contact by phone and searching for this data on paper cards was time consuming.

+#### Continuous Delivery :heavy_check_mark:
+On every commit on *main* a new app version is published on Firebase automatically*
+#### Continuous Integration :heavy_check_mark:
+On every pull request that target *main* all unit and integration tests will run and you can see you is safe to merge that PR

+*add FIREBASE_TOKEN secret in your github repository, get token using `firebase login:ci`

 ## Built with ❤️ and
 - [Firebase](https://firebase.google.com/)
 - [Next.js](https://github.com/vercel/next.js) (optimized to run without the next.js server on production)